-Visual Communication Design is a bridge between an idea and its intended audience.
-This course has a focus on environmental and industrial design, which is architecture, interior, product and furniture design.

-During the course students develop new skills in freehand and instrumental drawing methods and also learn rendering techniques.
+This course is a bridge between an idea and its intended This course is a bridge between an idea and its intended audience.
+There is a focus on environmental and industrial design, which is architecture, interior, product and furniture design.
+During the course, students develop new skills in freehand and instrumental drawing methods and also learn rendering techniques.

 Students will be able to use design elements and principles to present visually impacting designs for specific audiences and purpose.
 These designs could include floor plans, three-dimensional rendered drawings or a set design for a theatre show.
 They will develop the ability to discuss the value of design and appreciate how it is used in the world around them.

 Students will learn how to use digital methods like Adobe Illustrator and Adobe Photoshop to refine, arrange and create their own personalised designs.

-Assessment includes a folio of design tasks using computer generated and manual drawing techniques, and a written design analysis.
+Students are assessed on a folio of design tasks using computer generated and manual drawing techniques, and a written design analysis.